gchq/sleeper/docs/deployment-guide.md

 ## Get your environment set up

 You will need to get your environment set up correctly so that you can deploy a Sleeper instance to AWS and then interact with it.
-See [getting started](getting-started.md) for how to install the Sleeper CLI.
-The information below provides more detail on how to create an environment to deploy Sleeper into, and how to get set up to deploy into AWS.
+See [environment setup](deployment/environment-setup.md) for how to install the Sleeper CLI and create an environment suitable for deploying Sleeper.

-Currently it's necessary to build Sleeper before any deployment.
-There's a separate guide for the [Sleeper CLI deployment environment](deployment/cli-deployment-environment.md), which deploys an EC2 with the Sleeper CLI installed, and the Git repository checked out.
-Once this is deployed, you can connect to it and build Sleeper like this:
+If you set up the [Sleeper CLI deployment environment](deployment/cli-deployment-environment.md), you can connect to it and build Sleeper like this:

 ```bash
 sleeper environment connect # Get a shell in the EC2 you deployed